dgoldman0/SAM/README.md

 The NEO PI-R or Revised NEO Personality Inventory is a psychometric, or personality test, which measures five dimensions of personality: neuroticism, extroversion, openness to experience, agreeableness, and conscientiousness.
 It is a well known personality test with robust psychometric properties and multiple formats, including for different age groups.

 # Ethical Considerations

+Even though it's likely that SAM won't obtain sentience anytime soon, ethical considerations are still important.
+The system should at least be treated as a potential person, especially if it is developed further and continues to become more dynamic as it learns.